lando/blog/src/posts/2022-02-10-using-lando-with-gitpod.md

 ### Localhost

-Right now, Gitpod will only launch http based urls.
+Right now, Gitpod will only launch http urls.
 If you want to launch your preview browser dynamically, you can use the command we [defined in our demo repo](https://github.com/lando/drupal-dev-environment/blob/9.4.x/.gitpod.yml#L15) to do so.
 If you do have multiple services that use the localhost url (like when using PHPMyAdmin), you will need to change which url via `.urls[0]` to the right index number.
 Usually it is only `.urls[0]` or `.urls[1]`.

 OR you can just click the port number in the Gitpod UI and open a browser manually.